Qatar Visa Cost

 How much does a Qatar employment visa cost?

-What is the Golden Visa minimum investment?
+What is the Permanent Residency minimum investment?

 How long is a Qatar residence visa valid?